 DermNet provides Google Translate, a free machine translation service.
 Note that this may not provide an exact translation in all languages

-Dr Senhong Lee, Clinical Trials Fellow, Skin and Cancer Foundation Inc, Carlton, Victoria, Australia; Dr Anne Howard, Dermatologist, Skin and Cancer Foundation Inc, Carlton, Victoria, Australia.
-DermNet NZ Editor in Chief: Adjunct A/Prof. Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Authors: Dr Senhong Lee, Clinical Trials Fellow, and Dr Anne Howard, Dermatologist, Skin and Cancer Foundation Inc, Carlton, Melbourne, VIC, Australia.
+DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Gus Mitchell/Maria McGivern.
 April 2019.

 Onychomatricoma is a rare, benign fibroepithelial tumour of the nail matrix .

-Onychomatricoma typically affects Caucasian women with a peak incidence in the 5th decade.
+Onychomatricoma typically affects Caucasian women, with a peak incidence in the fifth decade of life.
 It is rarely observed in children .

 The exact pathophysiology of onychomatricoma is unknown, although it could be precipitated by trauma [3,4].

-Onychomatricoma affects a finger more often than a toe.
-It could involve either single or multiple digits simultaneously [2,5].
+Onychomatricoma more commonly affects the fingers than the toes.
+It could involve either a single digit or multiple digits simultaneously [2,5].

 Onychomatricoma is typically slow-growing and painless.
 Its classic clinical features include [1,4,5]: